MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+### void pg_file_fsync(filepath text)
+Try to fsync the file or directory.
+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### text to_octal(integer or bigint)
 Convert number to its equivalent octal representation.